PichotM/graphql-fivem/README.md

 ```js
 function registerGraphSchema(name: string, config: GraphQLSchemaConfig);
 ```
-It regiters a "graph schema" and this schema can be later retrived with its name.
+It registers a "graph schema" and this schema can be later retrieved with its name.

-/!\ You cannot use this function outside of the JS environnement.
+/!\ You cannot use this function outside of the JS environment.

 ```js
 query(schema: string, params: string | Source, callback?: Function);